magefoo/magefoo.github.io/_posts/2017-08-19-setup-grunt-tools-to-compile-less-from-command-line.md

 ## To use livereload functionality, you must install a browser extension

+*If you have a firewall, you must allow port 35729, which is the default port for LiveReload.*

 For Chrome install the livereload browser extension from here [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)

 Once it is installed, you can run `grunt watch` and select the live reload extension button, it should allow you to connect.
 In Chrome, sometimes you will get an error in console stating failed to connect, simply hard refresh the page a few times until chrome decides to connect properly.

-*If you have a firewall, you must allow port 35729, which is the default port.*